equalizedigital/accessibility-checker/readme.txt

 == Changelog ==

+= 1.15.2 =
+* Fixed: Issue where CPT results would not be reflected in dashboard widgets and reports

 = 1.15.1 =
 * Fixed: Issue where a modal could result in JS error preventing display
 * Fixed: Situations where Gutenberg created new posts may not trigger the JS scan when publishing